This year, we’ve got the only resolution you need – don’t have one. If we haven't yet blown your mind, read on to find out why.

 Make it happen

 Is starting, or returning to study part of your goals for the next year?
-Through Open Universities Australia (OUA) you can study hundreds of degrees and subjects online from leading Australian Universities.
+Through Open Universities Australia (OUA) you can study thousands of courses available to study online with leading Australian Universities.
 Better yet, there are multiple intake dates throughout the year.

 To express your interest in any of the courses on offer through OUA, fill out the form on this page and a friendly student advisor will get in contact.
 Otherwise, start browsing thousands of courses from leading Australian universities right now.